desaintvincent/git-buster/README.md

 - Draft MRs and old MRs are filtered out according to your settings (`skipDrafts`, `ignoreAfterMonth`).
 - The page is purely client-side; no additional permissions were added beyond existing API calls.
 - Hotfix filter persists between page loads using `localStorage`.
+- Author filter persists between page loads.
+"Mine" / "Others" are disabled if no `username` is configured.

 Configuration reminders (via the popup/options):
 - `enable`: master switch